 Three major proposals for development of the Harbour were put forward between 1927 and 1929, as the trade and tonnage handled through Victoria Quay, Fremantle had reached capacity by this time.
-The ensuing debate was prolonged and vigorous.
-However, no proposal was accepted as when the new government, under Sir James Mitchell, came to power on 30 April 1930 they claimed there were no funds for public works.
+The ensuing debate was prolonged and vigorous.59 However, no proposal was accepted as when the new government, under Sir James Mitchell, came to power on 30 April 1930 they claimed there were no funds for public works.
 Even reconstruction and reorganisation of wharf facilities had to be stopped in 1930 due to cutbacks caused by the Great Depression.

-1930 Although the total length of the quays was over 3,000 metres, there were only 15 cranes operating at the port, suggesting that the harbour was inadequately mechanised and relied heavily on the manual labour of lumpers.
-It has been suggested that the workers were opposed to mechanisation, seeking to protect their jobs.
-Although no port
+1930 Although the total length of the quays was over 3,000 metres, there were only 15 cranes operating at the port, suggesting that the harbour was

-ACC.3465.AN/WAS.
+56 ACC.3465.AN/WAS.
 86.Item102/27.